almtav08/recom_server/README.md

 ---

-This experiment was developed by Alex Martínez-Martínez as part of his research in the Institute of New Imaging Technologies at the Universitat Jaume I.
+This system was developed by Alex Martínez-Martínez as part of his research in the Institute of New Imaging Technologies at the Universitat Jaume I.

 ---